Booster-Bookstore-Dev/Chatbot/README.md

 4. Tool results are appended to the conversation and the LLM generates a final response
 5. The complete conversation history is returned for context preservation

+### FAQ Integration

+FAQ data is loaded from the MongoDB `faqs` collection when the chat-backend starts:

+1. FAQs are retrieved from MongoDB during initialization
+2. FAQs are included in the system prompt for the LLM
+3. The LLM uses FAQ knowledge to answer common questions
+4. Changes to FAQs require a chat-backend restart to take effect

 ### Data Flow

 1. User submits query via frontend